-In 2018, Travelers also teamed up with Amazon to offer smart home kits and valuable insurance and risk management information through the insurance industry's first digital storefront: Amazon.com/Travelers.
-The smart home kits are designed to help protect homeowners from some of the most common causes of loss and include: security cameras, water sensors, motion detectors, a smart home hub that wirelessly connects a wide range of smart devices, and an Amazon Echo Dot.
-Eligible Travelers home insurance customers will receive a discount on their policy with the purchase of a smart home kit.
+In 2019, Travelers continued to work with Amazon to offer discounted smart home products and valuable insurance and risk management information through the insurance industry's first digital storefront: Amazon.com/Travelers.
+The smart home offers are designed to help homeowners increase awareness of the events occurring within their homes and help mitigate risks from some of the most common causes of loss: water damage, fire and theft.
+We continued to expand our free Amazon Echo Dot offer from 2018, which helps customers integrate their smart home devices for ease of use and enables Travelers voice-controlled skills on the Alexa platform.
+Eligible Travelers home insurance customers can receive a discount on their policies with the usage of eligible smart home devices.